![]() |

 The Jaivana cannon, at the time of its manufacture in 1720, was the world's largest cannon on wheels ever built in the early Modern Era.
 Located at the well-known Jaigarh Fort, Jaipur, Rajasthan, it was cast in 1720, during the reign of Maharajah Sawai Jai Singh II (1699–1743) of Jaipur.
 Jaivana, is, no doubt, the biggest attraction of this fort.
 Without wheels the Bara Gazi Toph (cannon) built by the Bahmani ruler at Kalaburagi (Gulbarga) Fort is believed to the longest one in the world and its presence in the historic fort was discovered a few years ago.
 In terms of length without wheels, the Nizamabad cannon is the third longest one measuring 23 feet.

 Since Jaipur is not that far from Delhi (just 150 miles) and also from NW provinces, considering its strategic location it was vulnerable to attack by enemy rulers all around.
 Being smart and intelligent, besides being a visionary Sawai Jai Singh II had a cordial relationship with the Mogul rulers.
 However, to defend his kingdom and his people, for safety considerations, he focused his attention on the further development of the cannon foundry here.
-This foundry had been there in Jaigarh fort since the time of Mogul ruler Shah Jahan and it is believed to have been one of the
+This foundry had been there in Jaigarh fort since the time of Mogul ruler Shah Jahan and it is believed to have been one of the world's most efficient and prolific cannon foundries.
+It became a major cannon foundry for the following reasons:

-a.
-Mainly, because of the abundance of
+01. Mainly, because of the abundance of

 quality iron ore mines near the fort.

-b.
-The presence of a massive wind tunnel in the cannon foundry of Jaigarh
+02. The presence of a massive wind tunnel in the cannon foundry of Jaigarh

 Fort had an added advantage.
 The wind tunnel that sucked air from the high mountains